Piano Resources

 How do I clean my keys?

 Carefully!
 My favorite key cleaning solution is Cory Key-Brite, which is available on Amazon.
 It can also be purchased at Starbird Piano in Portland or through me.
-Lacking this, the actual key tops can be cleaned with a damp cloth, provided that the cloth is well wrung out.
-You don’t want the keys to get wet, as the keys are very sensitive to moisture and will warp easily.
+Lacking this, the actual key tops can be cleaned with a damp cloth.
+Just make sure that the cloth is well wrung out: Keys are very sensitive to moisture and will warp easily.

 Another good product is MusicNomad’s Key One Cleaner, also available on Amazon.
 I use Cory Key-Brite when doing detail work, but Key One is also a suitable option if you’re wiping down your keys on a more regular basis.
 (With Cory you can expect to do a little more scrubbing, whereas Key One is thinner and behaves a bit more like Windex.)